keboola/connection-docs/components/extractors/index.md

 Such data conversion can prove to be difficult and expensive.
 Extract what you need and shape it in Keboola.

 ## Limitations
-Some extractors have **limits inherent to their sources**.
+Some data source connectors have **limits inherent to their sources**.
 Unfortunately, there is not much we can do about it.
 For example, the Twitter data source connectors will not let you access the history of a particular tweet account beyond a certain point because of the [limitations](https://stackoverflow.com/questions/1662151/getting-historical-data-from-twitter) of Twitter API.